 What is the best way to survive a long-distance relationship?

 The best way to survive a long-distance relationship is to turn it from survival into enjoyment.
 If you find yourself trying to survive a long-distance relationship, stop and reassess whether it’s worth it or not.
 Relationships are supposed to bring you joy and fulfilment.

 How do you survive a long-distance relationship for a long period of time?

 Long-distance relationships are not supposed to last for a long time.
 If it’s a romantic relationship, you need physical intimacy.
 You can maintain a romantic relationship over a long-distance for a few months with frequent visits, sexting, and virtual sex.
-However, at some point, a lack of physical intimacy will transform your romantic relationship into a friendship.
-If it happens, go with it and remain friends.
+However, at some point, the lack of physical intimacy will transform your romantic relationship into a friendship.
+If this happens, go with it and remain friends.
 Friendship will allow you to maintain trust, and connection with each other, while being open to forming a romantic relationship with somebody who you can be with physically.

 Will my long-distance relationship survive?

 Whether or not your long-distance relationship will survive depends on how good is your communication.
 Poor communication can lead to confusion, unnecessary fights and arguments.
 At the same time, effective communication can help you maintain emotional intimacy and connection.
 Also, unless you turn your relationship around from survival into enjoyment, it will become harder to maintain and will bring you more suffering.

 When you’re starting a new long-distance relationship, you don’t need to survive it.
 You cab sped the first few months of your relationship, learning about each other and having fun conversations.
 If you get on well together, you can visit each other.
 If you like each other’s company, then you can move in together and have a more serious relationship.